brooksambrose/manuscripts/d2016-ch1-clique-percolation.md

 Self consistent activity could not exist without its secure footing both in social interests and cultural meanings, and in this way the developmental model may be epigenetic for those cultures that have stood the test of time.
 What is great about looking at cultural commodity production, whether in art, science, or the rest of the human-made world, is that many new forms are tried out all the time, forms that may have no hope of success.

-Indeed, the task at hand is to test construct validity; we hypothesize that there is a real, historical, and observable unit that conforms to our commonsense and theoretical notions of `r try(do.call(cat,onus[-length(onus)]))` or `r try(onus[[length(onus)]])`.
+Indeed, the task at hand is to test construct validity; we hypothesize that there is a real, historical, and observable unit that conforms to our commonsense and theoretical notions of `r do.call(cat,onus[-length(onus)])` or `r onus[[length(onus)]]`.
 Insofar as reality deviates from this assumption it means that producers of culture are embedded deeply in the cultures they produce and that we treat them independently at our peril.

 ##Boundaries